-For the opening of Spots, Dots, Pips, Tiles: An Exhibition About Dominoes, artists Glendalys Medina, Oscar Murillo and Rodolfo Peraza will speak with co-curators María Elena Ortiz and Arden Sherman about the exhibition.
+For the opening of Spots, Dots, Pips, Tiles: An Exhibition About Dominoes, co-curators María Elena Ortiz and Arden Sherman will lead an in-gallery conversation with artists Glendalys Medina and Rodolfo Peraza about the exhibition.
 The group will discuss the premise of the show and personal memories in relationship to their works and practices.
 Prior to the talk, enjoy an open reception with live music by PAMM resident DJ Phaxas, held on the Scheck Education Terrace.

 Complimentary beverages and light bites offered from 5:30pm-7pm.
 RSVP required.